Good Manufacturing Practice & Technology Part-time (BSc)

 Course Fee: €500 per 5 credit module

-Applicants who have appropriate experience and knowledge of the Pharmaceutical, Biopharmaceutical, Medical Device, and Food Industries may be considered exempt from examination of some modules upon providing evidence via the Recognition of Prior Learning (RPL) scheme of the Institute.
+Applicants who have appropriate experience and knowledge of the Pharmaceutical, Biopharmaceutical, Medical Device, and Food Industries may be considered exempt from examination of some modules upon providing evidence via the Recognition of Prior Learning (RPL) scheme of the University.

 - Validation Science